Tillage Verification

 2. The tillage practice reported by Monitor as no data, indicating that there was not enough remote sensing data available to make a determination.

-In these cases, we recommend using an alternative method of practice verification.
+When the post-harvest or pre-plant tillage evaluation falls into this category, we recommend using an alternative method of practice verification.

 3. Flag practices to review